 If there’s one thing we love more than sunny weather and caregiving, it’s our sleep.
-And thanks to Daylight Saving Time we lost some of it this weekend.
+And thanks to Daylight Saving Time, we will be losing some.
 Fortunately, we live in the Pacific Northwest, arguably one of the top coffee meccas of the world, or else we’d be in a lot more pain.

 Daylight Saving Time isn’t all bad, though.
 At the very least, it signifies that longer days are on the horizon and we are certainly looking forward to that.
-However, before we can make it to Spring and those longer days, we have to make it through this first week of the time change.
+However, before we can make it to Spring and those longer days, we have to make it through the time change.

 You may think we are being melodramatic, and that losing an hour of sleep isn’t really that big of a deal, but statistically speaking it can be a big deal.
 In fact, research has found that car accidents, strokes and heart attacks all spike in the days after the Daylight Saving Time change.
 In addition, the time change is also linked to increased workplace injuries, increased web surfing, restless sleep and increased occurrences of cluster headaches.

-If you’re in the same boat as us, and the coffee isn’t quite cutting it, keep reading to learn the 7 other tips that are helping us safely adjust to the time change.
+If you’re in the same boat as us, and the coffee isn’t going to cut it, keep reading to learn the 7 other tips that are helping us safely adjust to the time change.

 Get the Same Amount of Sleep